bhugoVilela/advent-of-code-2025/src/Day02.md

 **`invalidIdsByNumLength`** does the magic.
 Given a length (ie. 4) gets all possible numbers with half that length (ie. 2) and generates invalidIds by duplicating them
 <br><br>
-and VOILA we got ourselves a part1 done.
+and VOILA we got ourselves part1 done.

 ```haskell
 part1 :: String -> Int